Koichiro Harada

 Koichiro Harada (原田 耕一郎, Harada Kōichirō) is a Japanese mathematician working on finite group theory.

+Early life and education
-The Institute for Advanced Study was Harada's first position in the United States in 1968.

-He graduated from University of Tokyo in 1972.
+Harada first came to the United States in 1968, as a student visitor to the Institute for Advanced Study.
+He received his PhD from the University of Tokyo in 1972.

+Career

-Rutgers University was the scene from 1969 to 73 of his collaboration with Daniel Gorenstein on the classification challenge in finite groups.
+Rutgers University was the scene from 1969 to 1973 of his collaboration with Daniel Gorenstein on the classification challenge in finite groups.
 In 1971 he first taught at Ohio State University, and in 1973 he was a visitor at Cambridge University where the Harada-Norton group was discovered.

 The Gorenstein–Harada theorem classifies finite simple groups of sectional 2-rank at most 4.

 In 1996 Ohio State held a Special Research Quarter on the Monster group and Lie algebras with Proceedings edited by Joseph Ferrar and Harada.

 In 2000 Mathematical Society of Japan awarded Harada the Algebra Prize.

 After the classification of finite simple groups was announced, Harada proposed the following challenges to group theorists: